nepluno/SoapFilm3D/readme.md

 --------------------
 Running the executables without command line arguments will display usage information.
 All the data files for testing are located in the assets folder.
-Since FMMTL is not supported on Windows, running can be slower than expected.

 **Please run the code using the project folder that containing everything (assets, code, etc.) as the working directory.**